leptos-rs/book/src/islands.md

 > That’s why in `HomePage`, I made `let tabs = move ||` a function, and called it like `{tabs()}`: creating the tabs lazily this way meant that the `Tabs` island would already have provided the `selected` context by the time each `Tab` went looking for it.

-Our complete tabs demo is about 220kb uncompressed: not the smallest demo in the world, but still about a third smaller than the counter button!
-Just for kicks, I built the same demo without islands mode, using `#[server]` functions and `Suspense`. and it was 429kb.
+Our complete tabs demo is about 200kb uncompressed: not the smallest demo in the world, but still significantly smaller than the “Hello, world” using client side routing that we started with!
+Just for kicks, I built the same demo without islands mode, using `#[server]` functions and `Suspense`. and it was over 400kb.
 So again, this was about a 50% savings in binary size.
-And this app includes quite minimal server-only content: remember that as we add additional server-only components and pages, this 220 will not grow.
+And this app includes quite minimal server-only content: remember that as we add additional server-only components and pages, this 200kb will not grow.

 ## Overview

 This demo may seem pretty basic.
 It is.
 But there are a number of immediate takeaways:

 - **50% WASM binary size reduction**, which means measurable improvements in time to interactivity and initial load times for clients.
-- **Reduced HTML page size.** This one is less obvious, but it’s true and important: HTML generated from `#[component]`s doesn’t need all the hydration IDs and other boilerplate added.
 - **Reduced data serialization costs.** Creating a resource and reading it on the client means you need to serialize the data, so it can be used for hydration.
 If you’ve also read that data to create HTML in a `Suspense`, you end up with “double data,” i.e., the same exact data is both rendered to HTML and serialized as JSON, increasing the size of responses, and therefore slowing them down.
 - **Easily use server-only APIs** inside a `#[component]` as if it were a normal, native Rust function running on the server—which, in islands mode, it is!
 - **Reduced `#[server]`/`create_resource`/`Suspense` boilerplate** for loading server data.

 ## Future Exploration

-The `experimental-islands` feature included in 0.5 reflects work at the cutting edge of what frontend web frameworks are exploring right now.
+The `islands` feature reflects work at the cutting edge of what frontend web frameworks are exploring right now.
 As it stands, our islands approach is very similar to Astro (before its recent View Transitions support): it allows you to build a traditional server-rendered, multi-page app and pretty seamlessly integrate islands of interactivity.

 There are some small improvements that will be easy to add.
 For example, we can do something very much like Astro's View Transitions approach: